snonux/gos/README.md

 *Example: If a message is queued for LinkedIn, the filename might look like this:*

 ```
-./db/platforms/linkedin/foo.share:-mastodon.txt.20241022-102343.queued
+~/.gosdir/db/platforms/linkedin/foo.share:-mastodon.txt.20241022-102343.queued
 ```

 3. Posting the Message: Once a message is placed in the queue, Gos takes care of posting it to the specified social media platforms.

-4. Renaming to `.posted`: After a message is successfully posted to a platform, the corresponding .queued file is renamed to have a .posted extension and the timestamp in the filename is updated as well.
+4. Renaming to `.posted`: After a message is successfully posted to a platform, the corresponding `.queued` file is renamed to have a `.posted` extension and the timestamp in the filename is updated as well.
 This signals that the post has been processed and published.

-*Example: After a successful post to LinkedIn, the message file might look like this:*
+*Example - After a successful post to LinkedIn, the message file might look like this:*

 ```
 ./db/platforms/linkedin/foo.share:-mastodon.txt.20241112-121323.posted